gomezc1/gomezc1/README.md

 - Currently developing skills in React and Data Visualization 📈
 - Strong interest in web development and prompt engineering :]
 - Actively exploring additional areas within the field of Computer Science 💻
-- Previously worked at UBER for a couple of years prior to attending university📱🖥⚙️
+- Previously worked at UBER for a couple of years prior to attending university📱⚖️🖥⚙️